Spicy Crab Salad Tapas

 I served these at a party and everyone went wild!
 These delicious morsels have a crispy flaky outside filled with creamy sweet crab that has a little kick.
-I used scalloped edge cookie cutters to cut my pastry, but you can use a small biscuit cutter.
-If you don't have a small cutter for the center hole, use the cap from a bottle of salad dressing. —Vanessa Mason, Summerdale, Alabama
+I used scalloped-edge cookie cutters to cut my pastry, but you can use a small biscuit cutter. —Vanessa Mason, Summerdale, Alabama

 - 1 can (16 ounces) lump crabmeat, drained